BofA Securities Lowers Intel (NASDAQ:INTC) to Underperform

-BofA Securities cut shares of Intel (NASDAQ:INTC) from a neutral rating to an underperform rating in a research report released on Friday, AR Network reports.
-They currently have $45.00 price objective on the chip maker’s stock, down from their prior price objective of $60.00.
+BofA Securities cut shares of Intel (NASDAQ:INTC) from a neutral rating to an underperform rating in a research report sent to investors on Friday, AnalystRatings.net reports.
+BofA Securities currently has $45.00 price target on the chip maker’s stock, down from their previous price target of $60.00.

-A number of other research analysts have also weighed in on INTC.
-Wells Fargo & Company reduced their target price on Intel from $60.00 to $55.00 in a report on Friday, July 24th.
-Deutsche Bank Aktiengesellschaft lowered Intel from a buy rating to a hold rating and reduced their target price for the company from $70.00 to $60.00 in a report on Friday, July 24th.
-They noted that the move was a valuation call.
-UBS Group lifted their target price on Intel from $64.00 to $67.00 and gave the company a buy rating in a report on Wednesday, October 14th.
-Tigress Financial reissued a buy rating on shares of Intel in a report on Thursday, July 30th.
-Finally, Charter Equity reissued a hold rating on shares of Intel in a report on Friday, July 24th.
-Thirteen analysts have rated the stock with a sell rating, seventeen have assigned a hold rating and sixteen have given a buy rating to the company’s stock.
-Intel has a consensus rating of Hold and a consensus price target of $57.76.
+Other equities research analysts have also issued reports about the company.
+Goldman Sachs Group reaffirmed a sell rating and set a $46.00 target price on shares of Intel in a research report on Monday, July 27th.
+Zacks Investment Research lowered Intel from a buy rating to a hold rating and set a $53.00 price target for the company. in a research report on Monday, July 27th.
+Tigress Financial reissued a buy rating on shares of Intel in a research report on Thursday, July 30th.
+Bank of America lowered Intel from a buy rating to a neutral rating and reduced their price target for the stock from $70.00 to $62.00 in a research report on Friday, July 24th.
+Finally, Exane BNP Paribas lowered Intel from an outperform rating to an underperform rating and set a $47.00 price target for the company. in a research report on Friday, July 24th.
+Thirteen equities research analysts have rated the stock with a sell rating, seventeen have issued a hold rating and sixteen have issued a buy rating to the stock.
+The stock has an average rating of Hold and an average target price of $57.76.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, December 1st.
-Shareholders of record on Saturday, November 7th will be issued a $0.33 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, December 1st.
+Investors of record on Saturday, November 7th will be issued a $0.33 dividend.
+The ex-dividend date is Friday, November 6th.
 This represents a $1.32 dividend on an annualized basis and a yield of 2.83%.
-The ex-dividend date is Friday, November 6th.
-Intel’s dividend payout ratio is 27.10%.
+Intel’s payout ratio is 27.10%.

-In other news, EVP Navin Shenoy sold 2,847 shares of the firm’s stock in a transaction dated Friday, July 31st.
+In related news, VP Kevin Thomas Mcbride sold 4,400 shares of the company’s stock in a transaction dated Monday, September 21st.
+The stock was sold at an average price of $49.28, for a total value of $216,832.00.
+Following the completion of the transaction, the vice president now owns 14,214 shares of the company’s stock, valued at approximately $700,465.92.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Navin Shenoy sold 2,847 shares of the company’s stock in a transaction dated Friday, July 31st.
 The stock was sold at an average price of $48.18, for a total value of $137,168.46.
-Following the transaction, the executive vice president now owns 71,807 shares of the company’s stock, valued at $3,459,661.26.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, VP Kevin Thomas Mcbride sold 4,400 shares of the firm’s stock in a transaction dated Monday, September 21st.
-The stock was sold at an average price of $49.28, for a total value of $216,832.00.
-Following the completion of the transaction, the vice president now directly owns 14,214 shares in the company, valued at approximately $700,465.92.
+Following the completion of the transaction, the executive vice president now directly owns 71,807 shares of the company’s stock, valued at approximately $3,459,661.26.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 7,491 shares of company stock worth $365,878.
-0.04% of the stock is owned by corporate insiders.
+Insiders sold a total of 7,491 shares of company stock valued at $365,878 in the last ninety days.
+0.04% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Modus Advisors LLC bought a new position in shares of Intel in the second quarter worth about $25,000.
-Price Wealth LLC raised its stake in shares of Intel by 119.5% in the second quarter.
-Price Wealth LLC now owns 461 shares of the chip maker’s stock worth $28,000 after buying an additional 251 shares during the period.
-FAI Wealth Management raised its stake in shares of Intel by 390.4% in the second quarter.
-FAI Wealth Management now owns 510 shares of the chip maker’s stock worth $30,000 after buying an additional 406 shares during the period.
-Okabena Investment Services Inc. bought a new position in shares of Intel in the second quarter worth about $42,000.
-Finally, Marshall & Sullivan Inc. WA bought a new position in shares of Intel in the second quarter worth about $60,000.
-64.41% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently made changes to their positions in INTC.
+Modus Advisors LLC acquired a new position in shares of Intel during the second quarter valued at approximately $25,000.
+Price Wealth LLC raised its holdings in shares of Intel by 119.5% during the second quarter.
+Price Wealth LLC now owns 461 shares of the chip maker’s stock valued at $28,000 after acquiring an additional 251 shares during the last quarter.
+FAI Wealth Management raised its holdings in shares of Intel by 390.4% during the second quarter.
+FAI Wealth Management now owns 510 shares of the chip maker’s stock valued at $30,000 after acquiring an additional 406 shares during the last quarter.
+Okabena Investment Services Inc. acquired a new position in shares of Intel during the second quarter valued at approximately $42,000.
+Finally, Demars Financial Group LLC acquired a new position in shares of Intel during the second quarter valued at approximately $43,000.
+64.41% of the stock is owned by institutional investors and hedge funds.

 Intel Corporation designs, manufactures, and sells essential technologies for the cloud, smart, and connected devices worldwide.
 The company operates through DCG, IOTG, Mobileye, NSG, PSG, CCG, and All Other segments.
 It offers platform products, such as central processing units and chipsets, and system-on-chip and multichip packages; and non-platform or adjacent products comprising accelerators, boards and systems, connectivity products, and memory and storage products.